 Is Mazatlán safe to visit?

-The biggest risk when traveling to Mazatlán is petty crime, which is common all over the continent.
+Perhaps the biggest risk when traveling to Mazatlán is petty crime, which is common all over the continent.
 As with any city, certain areas should be avoided, and we advise sticking to touristy neighborhoods like the Golden Zone, Old Town, and the Marina Zone where police have a constant presence.

 The Golden Zone is a more modern part of the city, with plenty of resorts, open-air clubs, and swimmable beaches.
 On the other hand, Old Town dates back to the 19th century and is considered one of the most tranquil parts of the city.
 Here you’ll find local art galleries, the historic Angela Peralta Theater, restaurants, and bars as well as gorgeous cathedrals.
 Last, but not least, the Marina Zone is home to many exotic sailboats, shops, and restaurants.